ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification.md

 2. Interface
     1. The game shall have a scoreboard to track progress
     2. The game shall have a starting menu
-    3. When the user presses the escape button it shall pause the game

 3. In-game orientation
     1. The player's in-game orientation shall be synchronized with the position of the on-screen cursor controlled by the mouse.